How to prepare sheet music for a performance?

 Is subscription required to use the app?

-Without subscription, you can create up to 2 gig and save a maximum of 20 songs to the songbook.
+Without a subscription, you can create up to 2 gigs and save a maximum of 20 songs in the songbook.

-Subscription is also necessary to send a set of notes (called “gig”) to other band members in GigNotes.
+A subscription is required to send a set of notes (called a “gig”) to other band members in GigNotes.
+Additionally, some features may be available only with a subscription, and their functionality could be somewhat limited.

 Why should I pay for subscription?

-We encourage everyone to use GigNotes without a subscription.
-Most features are available for free, including creating two separate Setlists (called Gigs), building a catalog of songs, making handwritten corrections and notes on sheet music using a stylus, and more.
+We invite everyone to enjoy GigNotes without a subscription.
+Most features are available for free, including creating up to two Setlists (called Gigs), building a song catalog, and making handwritten notes or corrections on sheet music using a stylus.

-However, musicians who use GigNotes more professionally may require online features such as creating backups (to secure their sheet music), sending Setlists to bandmates, and more.
-Since online services incur costs, we DO NOT want to introduce advertising into the app to partially cover these expenses.
-Therefore, we invite those who find GigNotes to be a good solution for their needs to support the project by purchasing a subscription.
+For musicians who use GigNotes more professionally, online features like creating backups (to secure your sheet music) and sending Setlists to bandmates may be essential.
+Since these online services come with costs, we have chosen not to include advertisements in the app to help cover these expenses.
+Instead, we ask those who find GigNotes useful to support the project by purchasing a subscription.

-We have set a minimal and symbolic price for the subscription, hoping it will not be a burden for musicians while providing us with the support and resources needed to continue developing the app in the coming months and years.
+We’ve set a minimal and symbolic subscription price, hoping it won’t be a burden while helping us continue developing the app for the future.

-Thank you in advance for your understanding and support of the GigNotes project.
+Thank you for your understanding and for supporting the GigNotes project.